 This is not an isolated incident.
 The condition of European nations is even worse.
 Eurozone PMI fell to a shocking low of 11.7 in April.
 Germany, the region’s leading economy, saw its services PMI fall to just 15.9.
 To understand what such low PMI data means to an economy, you only have to look at ArcelorMittal, the world’s largest steelmaker.

-The company posted a massive US$1.1 billion loss for Q1, 2020, due to the COVID-19 setback.
+A victim of the economic fallout, the company posted a massive US$1.1 billion loss for Q1, 2020, due to the COVID-19 setback.
 Demand for steel is a great indicator of the growth of an economy.
-When the biggest steel manufacturer itself put up such a huge loss due to lack of demand, the scale and scope of the economic destruction unleashed by the CCP virus can easily be understood.
+When the biggest steel manufacturer itself put up such a huge loss due to lack of demand, the scale and scope of the economic fallout unleashed by the CCP virus can easily be understood.

 With poor PMI data and weakening GDP growth, it is inevitable that unemployment levels will be at record highs.
 More than 36 million Americans, or about 15 percent of the country’s total workforce, are estimated to be unemployed.
 Some even put this figure at 20 to 25 percent.